Mike3rd/mturko_vercel/content/page/toby2.md

 (Left 6)

 > Rounding the block, who should appear?
-Toby’s favorite mail carrier—“Hey dog, over here!”
+His favorite mail carrier—“Hey Tobes, over here!”
 With jingling keys and treats to share,
-He never forgets this scruffy mutt's prayer!
+He never forgets this street dog's prayer!

 🐾 Interactive Prompt:
 "Pretend to toss a treat like the mailman—watch your dog’s eyes follow!"